jineksh/Git-Commands/README.md

 git push <nameofremote> <name of branch>-> help multiple branch add to github.

 for industry project for every feture new branch.

+how merge branch file.
+step 1-> all commit done in branch. switch to <main branch>. git merge <branch name>.->it will add another commmit in main branch. git push <remotename> <branchname> .

+if your teammate work on same project and it will add some file in main branch or another branch and your local system dose-nt aware about it so you use . git pull <remotename> <branchname>->this will help you to updated commit show in your pc. and after this command you push freely in github.

+if you and your teamate add code in samenumber of line than git don't understand or merge it.so